ClarenceL/ela-did-sidechain-parser/README.md

     `npm run tsc`
 4. This also requires **jq** - a lightweight and flexible command-line JSON processor.
     `sudo apt-get install jq` - https://stedolan.github.io/jq
-5. Ensure the `.env` file is in the root directory with entries for ELASTOS_RPC, ELASTOS_RPC_PORT
+5. Ensure the `.env` file is in the root directory with an entry for ELASTOS_DID_RPC
-6. Your IP needs to be whitelisted by whichever Elastos RPC node you are connecting to, ensure its `config.json` has `EnableRPC` set to true and your IP whitelisted, e.g:
+6. Your IP needs to be whitelisted by whichever Elastos DID RPC node you are connecting to, ensure its `config.json` has `EnableRPC` set to true and your IP whitelisted, e.g:
     ```json
     {
-      "Configuration": {
-        "DPoSConfiguration": {
-          "EnableArbiter": true,
-          "IPAddress": "[YOUR NODE IP]"
-        },
-        "PrintLevel":1,
-        "HttpInfoStart": true,
+      "SPVDisableDNS": false,
+      "SPVPermanentPeers": [
+        "localhost:20338"
+      ],
       "EnableRPC": true,
-        "RpcConfiguration": {
-          "WhiteIPList": [
+      "RPCWhiteList": [
         "127.0.0.1",
         "[YOUR IP]"
       ]
-        }
-      }
     }
     ```